Octanitrocuban/Automatic-racetrack-generation/README.md

 - MakeHullCircuit: Function to create random racetrack from the convex envelope of a random	cloud of dots.

+- Polyg: Function to cut a polygon into a 2d np.array.

+- Polygonize: Function to find the differents poylgons on a 2d np.array created by	groups of cells of same values.

 - Exploration: Function to create the base of the racetrack.

 - MakeExplorerCircuit: